joelhawksley/identity/_posts/2020-11-14-four-arguments-for-the-elimination-of-television.md

 ---
 layout: post
-title: Four arguments for the elimination of television
+title: Notes on Four Arguments for the Elimination of Television
 type: review
 book_author: Jerry Mander
 book_year: 1978